 - 12 credits of Physical Education activity (PE, PEAT, PEO) may be included within the entire degree.

 - Foundational Skills are open to demonstration of proficiency.
+For information on waiver testing or credit for prior learning, contact an academic advisor.
 Waiver testing is not the same as placement testing.
-Students should contact the appropriate academic department for information.

-- University second language admission requirements for transfer students graduating high school in 1997 and thereafter include one of the following:
+- University second language admission requirements for transfer students graduating high school 1997 or later include one of the following:

-- two terms of a college-level second language with an average grade of C- or above, OR
+- Two terms of the same college-level second language with an average grade of C- or above.

-- two years of the same high school-level second language with an average grade of C- or above, OR
+- Two years of the same high school-level second language with an average grade of C- or above.

-- demonstrated proficiency in American Sign Language meets this second language admission requirement.
+- Demonstrated proficiency in American Sign Language meets second language admission requirements.

-- Credit-by-Exam and Credit-by-Assessment may comprise up to 25% of total degree credits.
+- Credit-by-Exam and Credit-by-Assessment may comprise no more than 25% of total degree credits.

 - Repeatable courses may be used once to meet a Discipline Studies requirement.
 Any additional allowable repeats may be used to meet Elective requirements.

-- Some courses apply to more than one Discipline Studies area, but may be used only once toward completing a requirement.
+- Some courses are included on more than one Discipline Studies list.
+These courses may be used only once to meet a specific Discipline Studies requirement.
+Please contact your academic adisor for details.

-- Courses numbered 197, 198, 199, 280, 297, 298, or 299 count as electives and do not meet Foundational or Discipline Studies requirements.
-Courses numbered 199 and 299 are experimental and may later be reviewed and approved for Discipline Studies.
+- Courses numbered 197, 198, 199, 280, 297, 298, or 299 count as electives and do not meet Foundational Skills or Discipline Studies requirements.
+Courses numbered 199 and 299 are experimental and may later be reviewed and approved to meet Discipline Studies requirements.